Statement of Purpose

 - Spotlight seminar series – a provision of twilight seminars covering a wide variety of SEND subjects, offered free of charge to teaching assistants, tutors, teachers, SENDCos, school leaders and governors from local and more distant schools, both in the state-maintained and independent sectors and in primary and secondary age-groups.

-- Support of universities’ Initial Teacher Training programmes through the provision of lectures relevant to supporting neuro-atypical and SEND learners.
+- Support of universities’ Initial Teacher Training (ITT) programmes through the provision of lectures relevant to supporting neuro-atypical and SEND learners.

 - On-site and peripatetic advisory visits supporting schools in the development of effective understanding of, and provision for, SEND and neuro-atypical learners.